 We take the first approach.

 We rarely use the "one-step exam" in which the diagnosis and treatment plan are done during the same appointment.
-You will not walk in the first time and walk out with braces.

 We gather and take the time to study your records before explaining your individualized treatment plan, and we discuss all treatment options.